MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 The easiest way to download data to the device is to zoom and pan to the location you want to edit and then to select "Download current view".
 You can zoom by using gestures, the zoom buttons or the volume control buttons on the device.
 Vespucci should then download data for the current view.
 No authentication is required for downloading data to your device.

 In unlocked state any non-downloaded areas will be dimmed relative to the downloaded ones if you are zoomed in far enough to enable editing.
 This is to avoid inadvertently adding duplicate objects in areas that are not being displayed.
-In the locked state dimming is disable, this behaviour can be changed so that dimming is always active in the [Advanced preferences](Advanced%20preferences.md).
+In the locked state dimming is disabled, this behaviour can be changed in the [Advanced preferences](Advanced%20preferences.md) so that dimming is always active.

 ### Editing